pywbem/pywbem/docs/development.rst

        $ TEST_INSTALLED=1 make test

+   This will assume that the pywbem package and any prerequisite Python packages and OS-level packages are already installed.

-   This will skip installation of the pywbem package, and will ignore the current directory when importing pywbem into the tests, thus using the installed version of pywbem.
+   This will also move the current directory (i.e. the repo working directory) to the end of the module search path, so that the installed version of pywbem is used when importing it into the test scripts.

    Setting ``TEST_INSTALLED=DEBUG`` causes some debug messages to be printed that allow verifying from where the pywbem and pywbem_mock modules